 2 Use Case Description

-This use case demonstration illustrates how ITS allows a HTML5 Content Author can communicate instructions on language, domain and translation to a simple segement-level statistical machine translation service provided by an MT Service Provider.
-It also shows how certain provenance information returned by such a service can recorded in the target HTML5 document.
-This use case also surfaces some issues in converting ITS mark-up into segment level content.
-The content application involves English reference content explaining terms and usage of quote in another language (latin), and also including translatable quotes that may be better machine translated based on corpora of literature quotes.
+This use case demonstration illustrates how ITS allows a HTML5 Content Author to communicate instructions on language, domain and translation to a simple segment-level statistical machine translation service provided by an MT Service Provider.
+It also shows how certain provenance information returned by such a service can be recorded in the target HTML5 document.
+This use case also highlights some issues in converting ITS mark-up into segment level content.
+The content application involves English reference content explaining terms and usage of a quote in another language (Latin), and also includes translatable quotes that may be better machine translated based on corpora of literature quotes.

 This scenario may involve the following product classes: Content Authoring Tool; Source Quality Assurance (QA) Tool; Content Management System (CMS) and Web Browsers.